nic-hartley/ipbounce/README.md

 - Change the "destination" in the packet to the other end of the connection
 - Reset the TTL to 255
 - Send the packet to the other end of the connection, otherwise unchanged

-It's currently IPv4 only -- any IPv6 packets are immediately discarded.

 Note that this is currently a project to (re)familiarize myself with sockets and C.
 There are **several** gaping security holes.